RobertWinslow/jianpu-ascii-font/README.md

 - [Simp Erhu](https://simperhu.weebly.com/) is a plugin for Microsoft Word with many specialized symbols for use when playing the erhu.
 - [jianpu-ly](https://github.com/ssb22/jianpu-ly) has its own convention for notating Jianpu in ASCII, but doesn't render the notation itself.
 Instead it converts the notation into a form which [Lilypond](https://lilypond.org/) can render.
 - [Fanqie Jianpu](http://zhipu.lezhi99.com/Zhipu-index.html) is a web interface for typing Jianpu, and can export the result as images.

+You may also be interested in [ABC Notation](https://abcnotation.com/wiki/abc:standard:v2.1#the_tune_body), which is a system of notating scores using ascii text.
+The conventions of using `,` `'` to denote octave shifts comes from ABC notation, (though ABC also uses capital vs lowercase letters,) as does the use of `/``//` for note shortening and the prefixes `^``=``_` for accidentals.

+The use of `s``q` prefixes for note shortening is something I took from jianpu-ly.

+There are several other similarities between these notations and my syntax above, but these are cases of convergent evolution rather than direct inspiration.

 ## License